cryyptoo11-jpg/cryyptoo11-jpg/README.md

 ### Backend Developer 💻

 I am a backend developer who is constantly learning and improving my skills.<br/>
-I am continuously expanding my expertise in API design, real-time communication systems, database optimization, distributed systems development, and building robust backend architectures.
+I continuously expand my expertise in API design, real-time communication systems, database optimization, distributed systems, and scalable backend architecture.

 ### 💡 About Me:
 - 🔭 I’m currently working on **[Project Name or Tech you are working on]**.